mathiash98/mathiash98.github.io/content/posts/macos-setup.md

 # Browser extensions:
 I have a small set of extensions that I have used for many years:

-- Bitwarden (Password manager, crucial to have and sync )
+- Bitwarden (Password manager, crucial to have and syncs nicely across all my devices)
 - Feedly Notifier (RSS reader)
 - Wappanalyzer (See what tech each website uses)